threefoldfoundation/info_african_regen/src/plan/plan.md

 ## Cash

 You can typically exchange cash at the airport for a good rate.
-There is another place in Stone Town which typically has good rates as well.
+There is also another place in Stone Town which typically has good rates.
 ATMs typically charge a high fee, unless you have a local or partner bank.
+Mobile money (e.g. M-Pesa) works in most places as well.

 ## SIM Cards